Maguilar43/ECE143_FinalProject/README.md

 Running this file will show a heatmap of total empty spaces in the University and also an information message will print in the console.

+#### plot_total_spaces.py
+- < python plot_total_spaces.py >
+Running this file, we can get a figure object.
+This file includes two functions.
+First one is extractData(), which can get the pandas Dataframe, file name and color paremeters.
+Second function is totalSpacesByNeighbor(), which can get a plot point given the input data, filename, and color paremeters.

 ## Third-Party Modules
 - Pandas
 - Matplotlib